Can fashion save the world? Find out during your lectures in Antwerp and Paris!

-Master the ins and outs of fashion management in three global fashion capitals: Antwerp, and Paris and Milan!
-During the first week in Antwerp you get a comprehensive overview of the fashion industry (focus on independent fashion designers and their dynamics, with an emphasis on entrepreneurship and sustainability).
-During the second week we travel in two separate groups: one group to Milan and another to Paris to gain more insights into luxury fashion brands!
+Master the ins and outs of fashion management in two global fashion capitals: Antwerp and Paris!
+During the first week in Antwerp you get a comprehensive overview of the fashion industry (focus on independent fashion designers) and their dynamics, with an emphasis on entrepreneurship and sustainability.
+During the second week we travel to Paris to get more insights into the importance of craftsmanship in the luxury industry.

 Professionals and (recently graduated) master students, highly interested in or motivated to work in the fashion industry, with or without experience in the sector.